RayPlante/mgi-resmd/schemas/ld/README.md

 necssary property from the ontology, independent of any other properties.
-Nevertheless, some applications--like repositories--need to support the concept of a complete, validate-able, and standardized records describing a resource.
-This has led to a type of schema I would call a _profile schema_ for metadata stored in a JSON-LD document; examples include the DCAT schema, the US POD schema, and the HCLS Data Description Profile.
+Nevertheless, some applications--like repositories--need to support the concept of a complete, validate-able, and standardized record describing a resource.
+This has led to a type of schema I call a _profile schema_ for metadata stored in a JSON-LD document; examples include the DCAT schema, the US POD schema, and the HCLS Data Description Profile.